 In 2017, more than 20,000 males received a diagnosis of prostate cancer.
-This makes it the most common cancer for males in Australia.
+This makes it the most commonly diagnosed cancer for males in Australia.

 The 5-year survival rate is a common measure to assess cancer survival and outcomes.
-The latest available figures (from 2013 to 2017) tell us that 95.5% of males diagnosed with prostate cancer survived 5 years after diagnosis, after adjusting for general mortality1.
+The latest available figures (from 2015 to 2019) tell us that 95.6% of males diagnosed with prostate cancer survived 5 years after diagnosis, after adjusting for general mortality1.

 This has greatly improved since 1990 to 1992, where on average, 65.9% of males diagnosed with prostate cancer survived 5 years after diagnosis.